 Oh, I can unscrew the bolt just fine, so it's not stuck in there.
 Just won't hold very tight.

 Frustrating as hell isn't it??
 Jump in, seems to have full power, turn the key and nothing happens.
 At least thats what happened with mine.
 Took a bit of work to figure out that the battery side post was stripped out and the connection was bad.
 I looked around and found no real fix for the issue.
-I ended up buying a new battery.
+I ended up buying a new battery.:cool:

 I asked, cuz I had an extended bolt, that was a little too long, and from repeated overtightening, it started to strip some of the threads in my battery terminal as well.
 Swapping to a shorter bolt seemed to do the trick, the stripped threads were deeper inside the battery, so it didn't effect the fit of the shorter bolt.